markolalovic/max-cut-sdp/README.md

 pip install cvxpy
 ```

-To find the best known approximation for Max-Cut problem in polynomial time, for example for a cycle on 5 vertices `[0, 1, 2, 3, 4]`, shown in Figure above, run:
+To find the best known approximation for Max-Cut problem in polynomial time, for example for a cycle on 5 vertices `[0, 1, 2, 3, 4]`, shown in Figure 1A, run:
 ```Python
 ## Import the functions
 from maxcut import *